unicode-org/message-format-wg/exploration/expression-attributes.md

 Separately from formatting concerns, it is often useful to attach other information to message expressions and markup.
-For example, presenting how an example value could be formatted can be very useful for the message's translation, and providing the original source representation of a placeholder may be essential for being able to format a non-MF2 message, if it has been transformed to MF2 to provide translators with a unified experience.
+For example, presenting how an example value could be formatted can be very useful for the message's translation.
+Providing the original source representation of a placeholder may be essential for being able to format a non-MF2 message, if it has been transformed to MF2 to provide translators with a unified experience.
 As a specific example, many of the [XLIFF 2 inline element] attributes have no meaning to the function that they appear as options or annotations of.